WSU-kduncan/f23cicd-JoshQuaintance/README-CI.md

 _DISCLAIMER: I did use a docker template for node js, but I made sure I understood what it is doing, which isn't really that complicated._

+The Dockerfile is located inside of the `website/` folder to make it easier, since the website has to go through a build process

 To build the docker container, simply run this command:
 ```bash
 docker build -t webcontainer .